-When it comes to replacing your ride’s faulty catalytic converter, you have two options: spend a small fortune at the dealership or save a bundle by doing the job yourself with an aftermarket replacement.
-Before you rush off to the garage, remember that not all replacements are street legal in all states — and they’re not as easy to install as a set of floor mats.
-If you want your at-home install to go smoothly — and not raise the eyebrows of your local smog sniffer — you’ve come to the right place.
-Our guide on selecting the best catalytic converter breaks down the key information to get the best aftermarket cat for your car, truck or SUV.
+When it comes to replacing your ride’s faulty catalytic converter, you have two options.
+You can either spend a small fortune at the dealership… or save a bundle by doing the job yourself with an aftermarket replacement.
+Before you rush off to the garage, remember that not all replacements are street-legal in all states — and they’re not as easy to install as a set of floor mats.
+If you want your at-home install to go smoothly — and not raise the eyebrows of your local smog-sniffer — you’ve come to the right place.
+This guide breaks down the key information to get the best aftermarket cat for your car, truck or SUV.

-First things first, it’s important to know what type of emissions equipment came on your car from the factory.
+First things first.
+It’s important to know what type of emissions equipment came from the factory.
 To do that, you can pop your hood and check for an emissions equipment sticker.
-Typically these are located under the hood or near the firewall area behind the engine in a visible area.
-States can either follow the federal standards set by the Environmental Protection Agency or they can adopt the stricter California Air Resources Board regulations.
+These are typically to be found under the hood, or near the firewall area behind the engine in a visible area.
+States can either follow the federal standards set by the Environmental Protection Agency or they can adopt the stricter California Air Resources Board (CARB) regulations.

-- If your vehicle was originally sold somewhere outside of California, it may or may not be equipped with CARB-acceptable equipment—it depends on whether the state follows California standards.
-Check that state’s DMV site for more information.
+- If your vehicle was originally sold somewhere outside California, it may or may not be equipped with CARB-acceptable equipment.
+It depends on whether the state follows California standards.
+Check that state’s DMV site for more info.

-Now that you know what type of smog blockers came stock, it’s time to consider where your vehicle will be registered.
-Every state can choose to follow the EPA’s standards or California’s standards, and your catalytic converter has to meet the standards of your state.
+Now that you know what type of smog-blockers came stock, it’s time to consider where your vehicle will be registered.
+Every state can choose to follow either the EPA’s standards or California’s standards, and your catalytic converter has to meet the standards of your state.

-- If you live in New York, aftermarket catalytic converters also have to meet CARB standards
+- If you live in New York, aftermarket catalytic converters must also meet CARB standards.

 - If you live in any other state, visit your DMV (digitally or physically) to find out whether they require aftermarket cats to meet EPA or CARB standards.
-Generally speaking, 49-state converters typically fulfill emissions requirements in these other states, however emissions laws are constantly evolving and they could be different from the time this material is published
+Generally speaking, 49-state converters typically fulfill emissions requirements in these other states.
+However, emissions laws are constantly evolving and they could be different by the time you read this sentence.

 What is CARB?

 - Direct-fit catalytic converters are engineered to match the cat that came on your vehicle, from the diameter of the tubing to the placement of the O2 sensors.
-They generally bolt directly into place with no welding, and they’re the easiest to install.
-However, they’re only available for a select number of vehicles
+They generally bolt directly into place with no welding required, and they’re the easiest to install.
+However, they’re only available for a select number of vehicles.

 - If there’s not a direct-fit catalytic converter available for your vehicle, you can always go with a universal replacement.
 You have to measure your existing exhaust and might have to weld it into place, but they generally cost less.
-Just make sure it has the right sensor ports —they last thing you want to discover after it’s welded into place is that you need to bung it
+Just make sure it has the right sensor ports — the last thing you want to discover after it’s welded into place is that you need to bung it.